Ancient Maya Water Management

 The rise and fall of intensive agriculture in the Maya area

 In the lowland heartland, the Maya planted two crops during the rainy season on elevated ridges.
-In the dry season they cut canals through them to speed the drainage of the rainy season’s floods, allowing for earlier planting at the beginning of the dry season and extended it long enough to harvest two dry season crops.
+In the dry season they cut canals through them to speed the drainage of the rainy season’s floods, allowing for earlier planting at the beginning of the dry season and extending it long enough to harvest two dry season crops.

-By 250 AD (Late Preclassic), the bajos silted up and the surrounding wetlands were gone.
+By 250 CE (Late Preclassic), the bajos silted up and the surrounding wetlands were gone.
 For five months of the year, water was scarce.
 Nakbe and El Mirador, two of the earliest and largest cities the Maya ever built were abandoned.
 Water collection became paramount.
-Pyramid temples, shrines, palaces, platforms, plazas, stairways and roads were constructed so runoff from the rains would empty into large reservoirs.
+Pyramid temples, shrines, palaces, platforms, plazas, stairways and roads were constructed so runoff from the rains would empty into to reservoirs.
 At Tikal they dug 10 reservoirs with a 40-million-gallon capacity and sealed them with black clays from a swamp east of the site.

 When the builders were ready to plaster, the powder was mixed with water and thickened.
 As it dried on a surface, it became calcium carbonate, which made a hard, smooth, bright white and long-lasting plaster.
 In places, paved steps, courtyards and plazas were 3 1/2 ft. thick.
 Esteemed Maya scholar, Michael Coe, cites the production of plaster as a primary reason why the lowland forests were depleted by Late Classic times.